Skip to main content

 Fixed Schedule

 You may also choose to set a Fixed Schedule for each task.
 This may be used when a task can be done at any point in a given window.
 For example, a daily task, that can be done at any point during the day.
 The task will show due at 00:00 and be done any time before 00:00 the following day.
+Fixed-frequency tasks are triggered at a set time each day, regardless of when the previous task was completed.
+For example, a task configured to trigger daily will create a new instance at the same time every day.
+Users have a 24-hour window to complete the task, starting from the trigger time.
+The date on which the task is completed determines when the checkmark appears in the daily reagents QC calendar.
+If completed before the deadline, the checkmark will reflect the actual completion date.
+If you require tasks to strictly adhere to a "must be done by end of day" rule, using a Fixed Schedule is recommended.
+This ensures tasks are triggered at a set time and marked overdue accordingly.

 Clinical laboratories should use caution when selecting any time setting greater than 24 hours.
 There is potential for the frequency to allow a completion time greater than what is intended.
 For example, a monthly task, this task will trigger every 30 days from the first time it was completed and will remain on the dashboard for up to 30 days or until completed.
 If not completed within 30 days, it will become overdue.